 If you live in Wisconsin or have attended a Packer/Badger/Brewer game, you’ve eaten a brat.
 Have you ever visited Wisconsin?
 Then you have no doubt had brats n’ beer with kraut somewhere along the way.
 Some say it’s a true Wisconsin experience, along with eating cheese curds!
 Our favorite brats are the brats from Trig’s Smokehouse.
 Trig’s is a super supermarket located in Rhinelander Wisconsin.
 There brats a world famous.

 Gimme Three Steps..

 There are three 3 steps to this recipe but none of the steps are difficult nor are they time consuming.
 Serve brats on buns with kraut, ketchup, relish, onions and Dusseldorf mustard.
 You can top your brat with anything you want too.
-There is no rhyme nor reason to brat eating.
-Boil, Grill, Top, and Eat!
+There is no rhyme nor reason to a brat eating.
+Boil, Grill, Top with your favorite condiments, and Eat!
 That’s all there is to it.

 - For the Brats:

 - 1 large onion, cut into quarters

 - 2 cans beer

 - 1 1/2 cups apple juice. apple cider or beef broth

 - 4 tablespoons firmly packed brown sugar